-Full attendance maximise the opportunities for inclusion and achievement at school so that every pupil is able to realises their full potential.
+Full attendance maximises the opportunities for inclusion and achievement at school so that every pupil is able to realise their full potential.
 Pupils, parents and carers, teachers, support staff and governors all have a role in maintaining a high standard of attendance and punctuality.

 At St James we have developed a systematic approach to gathering, analysing and responding to attendance data in order to improve the overall attendance of our children to the best it can be.

 While we recognise that illness happens to every child at some time or other – we aim to have a 96% attendance record for every class every term.

 Registers are completed by class teachers at the beginning of every morning and afternoon session.
 Children present are marked with a /.
 Children absent are marked with a N (no reason given) until we receive and absence form with the reason that they have not been in school.
 At that point the register is changed to indicate the reason given such as I for illness.
 Children who miss register are marked with an L to indicate lateness.
 If after a period of time no reason has been given for an absence the N is changed to an O which indicates an authorised absence.